sapphire921/Fuzzy_Merge/README.md

-# PassJoin
+# FuzzyMerge
-Use C++ and Python to implement the passjoin method
+1. Use C++ and Python to implement the fuzzy merging algorithms
+2. Implemente the Pass-Join algorithm to perform string similarity joins